 The NIU Community School of the Arts’ need scholarship program provides financial assistance to students 18 years old and younger who are interested in arts instruction - either private lessons, classes, or ensembles - but who are unable to pay the full fee.
 Partial scholarships are allocated by the scholarship advisory board on the basis of need, demonstrated interest, and available funds.
 Scholarships are awarded in fall and spring only.

-The 2012-2013 need scholarship forms are available online or in the display area outside Room 132, Music Building.
-The form must be completed and returned to the office by 4:30 p.m., at the beginning of fall and spring semesters, August 27 and January 14.
+Application forms must be completed and returned to the office at the beginning of fall and spring semesters, click here for deadlines.
 Announcements of awards will be made within one week of the application deadline.
 Those applying for financial assistance should send the registration fee only ($15) with their form; billing arrangements will be made later.